ripply/bitcoin2ethereum-blockhash-converter/README.md

-# Qtum block hash to Ethereum block hash converter
+# Bitcoin block hash to Ethereum block hash converter

 Qtum (Bitcoin) block hashes are calculated using `SHA256` Instead Ethereum uses `keccak256` as its hashing algorithm.